shakurocom/PullToRefreshSwiftUI/README.md

 - [Usage](#usage)
 - [License](#license)

+`PullToRefreshSwiftUI` library contains `PullToRefreshScrollView` and `PullToRefreshListView` controls, that allows to add pull to refresh to SwiftUI ScrollView and ListsView.

 A `PullToRefreshScrollView` is a custom control that alows to put some content on scroll view with pull to refresh action.

 `PullToRefreshScrollView` example: